 6. Update on road verge mowing around the commons

 DW provided an update that the mowing frequency along Pendleton Road has been reduced from three cuts per year to two cuts.
 The first cut will be in spring with only a two-metre swathe to allow traffic and pedestrian visibility the second cut will be in late summer.
 Varying climatic conditions however may require that an additional traffic sightline be cut in the middle of summer.
 The rationale for altering the mowing regimes was guided by a recent botanical survey undertaken by the Surrey Botanical Society which SE helped to facilitate.
-The survey showed that the verges along Pendleton Road were species rich in wildflower so therefore an important verge to target.
+The survey showed that the verges along Pendleton Road were species rich in wildflower so an important verge to target.
 DW confirmed that this policy has been included in the new management plan and passed his thanks to SE and Surrey Botanical Society.
 This was well received and welcomed by the group.

 7. Woodhatch Crematorium

 The Chair stated to the group that as the Steering Group was a consultee to the proposed crematorium planning application as the location selected by the Council is Earlswood Commons land etc. The Chair asked the group to provide a unanimous objection or support for the Woodhatch Crematorium Planning Application.
 DW offered his contribution that there appeared to be multiple opportunities within the plans to further enhance the site e.g. pond enhancements in the adjacent woodland, SE pointed that this land was outside the proposal.
 After an emotive discussion with strong feelings around loss of biodiversity and increased traffic and pollution a verdict of objection was passed.
 The Chair will take this verdict to the head of the RBBC Planning Team.